Prince Andrew and Sarah Ferguson may no longer be married, but the pair still enjoy a close bond.

 At the London Marathon, 2010

-While the Duchess of York is no longer an official member of the royal family, Sarah occassionally represents the family in an official capacity, often alongside Prince Andrew.
+While the Duchess of York is no longer an official member of the royal family, Sarah occasionally joins the family in an official capacity, often alongside Prince Andrew, at important events.
 Here in 2010, the Duke and Duchess represent the royals at the London Marathon.
+It was an important event for the former couple, as their daughter Beatrice was taking part in the race.

 At Princess Beatrice’s graduation, 2011